adityamane765/SLIT-SLOT/README.md

 # Sample Hardhat Project
 I have created a slot machine which uses smart contract for its operation.
-I took help from CHatGpt for the frontend part.